Training for Success As A Massage Therapist

 Facts About Fremont’s Program You Probably Didn’t Know

-The Massage Therapy Program at Fremont College is a popular course of study that helps students develop the skills and gather the information needed for a successful career as a massage therapist.
+The Massage Therapy Program at Fremont University is a popular course of study that helps students develop the skills and gather the information needed for a successful career as a massage therapist.
 Here are some important facts about Fremont’s Massage Therapy Program that you may not know:

 Nine Month Program